Skip Navigation

 Even on their own, recovery costs can be overwhelming.
 With ransomware involving life-threatening cases, healthcare organizations often have no choice but to pay the hackers' prices, however high they may be.

-All of these recovery layers prove extremely challenging for smaller practices that don’t have access to the same resources as larger organizations.
+All these recovery layers prove extremely challenging for smaller practices that don’t have access to the same resources as larger organizations.
 Regardless of their size, victim organizations must pay steep costs depending on the type of attack:

 • $250 and $985,000 for business email compromise (BEC)